 The following companies have experience in catering to foreigners:

 This is a small firm, but the two women involved had many years of experience working with foreigners and expats in a large firm before going independent.
 In addition to English, they offer services in German, Italian and Spanish.
 Very personal and caring service reported.

 - +420 602 127 506

-An agency taking care of foreigners living in the Czech Republic.
-New apartments offered almost every day on their Facebook page.
-First month’s rent for a signed contract is the charge.
+A company taking care of foreigners living in the Czech Republic.
+New apartments offered almost every day.
+The agency manages an international housing concept Domeq.
 What is extra, Foreigners.cz stay with you after you move in and help you with setting up utilities, cable TV, internet, energies etc.

 - Masarykova 32

 Real estate agency that will accompany you from the first flat visit to the signing of the contract.
 Professional and worry-free.